Entry Regulations

 The British Citizen Award is presented to individuals who have positively impacted society and have been deemed to have made a significant contribution by the Independent Assessment Panel.
 The Panel reach their decisions based on the information contained in the Nomination Form, any personal experience they may have of such endeavours as contained in the nomination form, and any information in the public domain or provided as ‘Supporting Evidence’.

+• 2.
 Those submitting a nomination agree to the nomination being scrutinised by the Independent Assessment Panel for the purposes or corroborating the information provided and to carry out due diligence.

-If The British Citizen Award receives opposition to the awarding of a BCA to any individual, it can, at its own discretion, enter into an investigation and reserves the right to address such opposition a sit sees fit.
-If a complaint is made by a third party, The British Citizen Award will usually give a Right of Reply (unless there exists such evidence in the public domain as to unequivocally support the complaint).
-In the event that The British Citizen Award undertakes an investigation into a complaint or opposition it will either, a; uphold the original decision, b; refer back to the Independent Assessment Panel for their input; c; consult the awardee to modify the behaviour; d; amend the citation on the Roll of Honour; e; rescind the Award.
+• 7.
+In the event that The British Citizen Award undertakes an investigation into a complaint or opposition it will either a; uphold the original decision, b; refer back to the Independent Assessment Panel for their input; c; consult the awardee to modify the behaviour; d; amend the citation on the Roll of Honour; e; suspend the Award until further notice, or f; rescind the Award.
 The British Citizen Award has full discretion over these actions.

-In the event that a BCA is rescinded, there is no course of appeal, and no further nominations for the nominee can be submitted.
+• 9.
 Nominees who are not selected to receive the BCA must wait for one calendar year to pass before any subsequent nomination can be submitted.

-Anyone can make a nomination by completing the nomination form and submitting it to us online.
-Nominations are welcomed from all British Citizens from any cultural background who have the right to reside in the UK.
-Please complete the nomination form accurately giving the reasons for your nomination.
+• 10.
+Nominations may be submitted by any individual completing the nomination form and submitting it to us online.
+Nominations are welcomed for all British Citizens from any cultural background who have the right to reside in the UK.

+• 12.
 We are unable to enter into correspondence on the merits of a particular nomination while it is being considered or if it does not succeed.
 We may ask you to provide more information about the candidate to enable a final decision.

+• 13.
 We will inform you regarding the status of your nomination but regret to tell you that the BCA Independent Assessment Panel’s decision is final.

 The eligibility requirements: